 There is a question that every engineer must ask himself when automating a process.
 Once the robot has been chosen, which one would be the perfect gripper?
 If the product to be picked is not too delicate, there are several options available but, if we must be smooth, the situation changes.
 Besides, the manufacturing of custom-made robot grippers is not cheap, there are no guarantees that it will effectively work and its specific programming and adaptation is resource-consuming.

-If you want to be informed about our robotics and automation challenges, check out our recent challenges section.
+If you want to stay tuned for our robotics and automation challenges, check out our recent challenges section.

 Types of Robot Grippers